-• Actively listening and responding to participants, parents, and caregivers
+• Actively listening and responding to participants, parents, and caregivers.
 Families, caregivers, and research participants need to feel heard, supported, and engaged.
 They need to know there is someone who will listen to their questions, concerns, and struggles during the trial process so they are not alone.

-• If possible, shadowing participants and families during clinical visits
+- If possible, shadowing participants and families during clinical visits.
 Shadowing participants and families provides direct perspective on their experiences.
-This will also allow CRCs to learn about study procedures and what is required during particular visits.

-• Proactively streamlining as many aspects of trial participation as possible

-As appropriate and allowable by the protocol, coordinate communication, research visit schedules, and travel to be sensitive to patient and family needs.

-• Being aware that families, caregivers, and the patients themselves may want to be very involved in care and in the trial process
+This will also allow CRCs to learn about study procedures and what is required during particular visits. - Proactively streamlining as many aspects of trial participation as possible.
+As appropriate and allowable by the protocol, coordinate communication, research visit schedules, and travel to be sensitive to patient and family needs. - Being aware that families, caregivers, and the patients themselves may want to be very involved in care and in the trial process.
 Consider ways to more directly involve families and patients (noting that after 7 years of age children typically get to decide and give assent to participate in a trial).
-Patients and families are often open to questions and happy to help educate the research staff on matters pertaining to their care and that of their loved one.

-• Working with research team colleagues to encourage adoption of a patient-focused approach by the whole team about related issues and challenges in SMA clinical trials and rare disease trials more generally, please see Appendix Table A3 and Appendix Table A4.
+Patients and families are often open to questions and happy to help educate the research staff on matters pertaining to their care and that of their loved one. - Working with research team colleagues to encourage adoption of a patient-focused approach by the whole team.
 Communicating the needs and interests of trial participants and families to promote strong coordination across the team.

-For an overview of key insights from the Cure SMA & FDA 2017 Patient-Focused Drug Development meeting on how SMA impacts patients and families, please see Appendix Table A6.
-To learn more
+For an overview of key insights from the 2022 Cure SMA Patient-Led Listening Session held with FDA g on how SMA impacts patients and families and current unmet needs, please see Appendix Table A6.
+To learn more about related issues and challenges in SMA clinical trials and rare disease trials more generally, please see Appendix Table A3 and Appendix Table A4.